errata-ai/vale.sh/content/en/docs/topics/actions/index.md

 ```

 The `script` action allows you to define a custom suggestion script that will
 be executed for each match.
-The script should return an array of strings.
+The script should return an array of strings called
+`suggestions`.

 Scripts are written in [Tengo][3] and are stored in the
 `<StylesPath>/config/actions` directory.
 Here's an example script: